Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Introduction

 The evaluation of eigenvectors of symmetric tridiagonal matrices is one of the most basic tasks in numerical linear algebra (see, for example, such classical texts as \cite{Dahlquist}, \cite{Francis}, \cite{Givens}, \cite{Golub}, \cite{Isaacson}, \cite{Kublanovskaya}, \cite{Parlett}, \cite{Stoer_Bul}, \cite{Wilkinson}).
 Several algorithms to perform this task have been developed; these include Power and Inverse Power methods, Jacobi Rotations, QR and QL algorithms, to mention just a few.
 Many of these algorithms have become standard and widely known tools.

 In the case when the eigenvalues of the matrix in question are well separated, most of these algorithms will evaluate the corresponding eigenvectors to a high \emph{relative} accuracy.
-More specifically, suppose that $n>0$ is an integer, that $v \in \Rc^n$ is the vector to be evaluated, and $\hat{v} \in \Rc^n$ is its numerical approximation, produced by one of the standard algorithms.
+More specifically, suppose that $n>0$ is an integer, that $A$ is an $n$ by $n$ symmetric matrix, that $\lambda$ is an eigenvalue of $A$, that $v \in \Rc^n$ is the corresponding unit-length eigenvector, and that $\hat{v} \in \Rc^n$ is its numerical approximation (produced by one of the standard algorithms).
 Then,